Community Resources

 Lime Access

-Lime provides an app-based, shared E-scooter and E-bike program in Richmond.
+Lime Inc. provides an app-based, shared E-scooter and E-bike program in Richmond.
 The Lime Access affordability program provides discounted rides to those who qualify.
 Visit their website for information on eligibility and how to apply.

 Richmond Community Services Directory